Olam International

-Olam International is an agri-business company, operating in 60 countries and supplying food and industrial raw materials to over 20,900 customers worldwide, placing them among the world's largest suppliers of cocoa beans, coffee, cotton and rice.
+Olam International is a Nigerian-founded agri-business company, operating in 60 countries and supplying food and industrial raw materials to over 20,900 customers worldwide, placing them among the world's largest suppliers of cocoa beans, coffee, cotton and rice.
 Its value chain includes farming, origination, processing and distribution operations, child labor, and allegedly even child slavery.

 History

 In 1989, the Kewalram Chanrai Group established Olam Nigeria Plc to set up a non-oil based export operation out of Nigeria to secure hard currency earnings to meet the foreign exchange requirements of the other Group Companies operating in Nigeria.
 The success of this operation resulted in Olam establishing an independent export operation and sourcing and exporting other agricultural products.
 The Group's agri-business was headquartered in London until 1996, and operated under the name of "Chanrai International Limited".
 The business began with the export of cashews from Nigeria and then expanded into exports of cotton, cocoa and sheanuts from Nigeria.